tmtmtmtm/stance-viewer-jekyll/README.md

-If you want to do your own version of this, feel free to dig into everything here and see how far you get (most of the logic is in the [layouts](_layouts/)), but you'll probably be better contacting me — at least until I write up a lot more of how all the parts hang together.
+If you want to do your own version of this, feel free to dig into everything here and see how far you get (most of the logic is in the [layouts](_layouts/)), but you'll probably be better contacting me — at least until I write up a lot more detail of how all the parts hang together.

 VoteIt and Popolo should cope well with lots of very different voting scenarios, but the Stancer is currently very UK specific.
 Splitting out a